 |11.||How much will my payment be?|

-Any payment you are eligible to receive will be calculated using a formula applied to the total dollar amount of any Penny Arcade transactions you conducted during the Class Period.
-If any Settlement Funds remain after the Settlement Administrator applies the formula to all Settlement Class Members who are entitled to payments, and after accounting for any court-awarded litigation costs, the Settlement Administrator will attempt to distribute remaining funds on a pro rata basis.
-Each class member’s exact payment cannot be determined now, but payments will be calculated by applying a multiplier of 0.26% (based on extensive third-party testing of machine accuracy) to identifiable class members’ Penny Arcade transactions during the Class Period, after which any additional amount in the fund will be added pro rata to each class member’s payment.
-This means payments to class members will likely be at least 26¢ per $100 exchanged using Penny Arcade during the Class Period.
-There is a limitation on the payment to a class member who did not hold an account at TD Bank at the time of the member’s Penny Arcade transaction, if the class member is unable to provide suitable documentation, in which case the calculation of the claim payment will be based on a maximum transaction amount of $500.00 (see Question 14).
+Any payment you are eligible to receive was calculated using a formula applied to the total dollar amount of any Penny Arcade transactions you conducted during the Class Period of 0.26%.
+Settlement Funds remaining after the Settlement Administrator applied this formula to all Settlement Class Members who are entitled to payments, and after accounting for any court-awarded litigation costs, were added to each award on a pro rata basis.
+Each class member’s payment will, therefore, be approximately 36¢ per $100 exchanged using Penny Arcade during the Class Period.
+There is a limitation on the payment to a class member who did not hold an account at TD Bank at the time of the member’s Penny Arcade transaction, if the class member was unable to provide suitable documentation, in which case the calculation of the claim payment will be based on a maximum transaction amount of $500.00.

 |12.||When will I receive my payment?|